julianlam/feps/fep/34ec/fep-34ec.md

 discussionsTo: https://socialhub.activitypub.rocks/t/fep-34ec-notification-collection-endpoint/8568
 dateReceived: 2026-03-15
 trackingIssue: https://codeberg.org/fediverse/fep/issues/782
+categories: ["Collections & Filtering", "Social Features"]
+protocols: ["C2S"]
 ---
 # FEP-34ec: Notification Collection Endpoint

 ## Summary

 This FEP defines a standardized notification collection for ActivityPub actors.
-A new `notifications` property under `endpoints` ([ActivityPub] §5.7) provides an `OrderedCollection` containing `Notification` objects that inform the actor about relevant activities.
-Unlike the inbox, which receives raw activities, the notification collection holds server-generated notification objects.
-Notifications only exist within the collection — read notifications are removed.
-Batch removal is supported via [FEP-db70] (`RemoveAll`) with optional [FEP-34c1] filtering.
+A new `notifications` property under `endpoints` ([ActivityPub] §5.7) provides an `OrderedCollection` containing references to activities that the server deems notification-worthy.
+Unlike the inbox, which serves as the delivery channel for all incoming activities, the notification collection is a curated subset — engagement-oriented events such as likes, mentions, and boosts.
+Dismissal of notifications uses the standard `Remove` activity ([ActivityPub] §7.5).
+Batch dismissal is supported via [FEP-db70] (`RemoveAll`) with optional [FEP-34c1] filtering.

 ## Motivation

 ActivityPub defines an inbox as the primary collection for incoming activities.
 However, clients need to distinguish between content-oriented activities (home feed) and engagement-oriented events (notifications) — a separation that [SWICG #21] has long called for.

 Today, every Fediverse software (Mastodon, Pleroma, GoToSocial, Misskey) implements notifications as a proprietary REST API without interoperability.
-There is no standardized ActivityPub endpoint for notifications and no vocabulary for notification objects.
+There is no standardized ActivityPub endpoint for notifications.

 This FEP closes this gap by defining:
 - A standardized endpoint under `endpoints.notifications`
-- A new type `Notification` as a notification *about* an activity
-- C2S operations for managing notifications (Remove, Add, [FEP-db70] RemoveAll)
-- Integration with [FEP-34c1] for filtering and filtered batch operations
+- A server-curated `OrderedCollection` of notification-worthy activities
+- Dismissal via standard `Remove` ([ActivityPub] §7.5), batch dismissal via [FEP-db70]
+- Optional filtering via [FEP-34c1]

+No new types or vocabulary beyond the `notifications` endpoint property are introduced.
+The collection holds references to existing activities — the activity types themselves provide categorization.

 ## Specification